YixiongHao/ATL-food-finder/README.md

-Hey look at me and read me please!

 # User Stories:
 A. User Authentication:
 1. As a user, I want to register an account so that I can access personalized features.